36Kr-Mobile/StatusBarNotificationCenter/README.md

 public var backgroundColor = UIColor.blackColor()
 /// The text color of the notification view, default to white color public var textColor = UIColor.whiteColor()
-/// The font of the notification label, defalt to a system font of size 14.0, if you pass the attributed string, this property will be ignored public var font = UIFont.systemFontOfSize(StatusBarNotificationCenter.defaultMessageLabelFontSize)
+/// The font of the notification label, default to a system font of size 14.0, if you pass the attributed string, this property will be ignored public var font = UIFont.systemFontOfSize(StatusBarNotificationCenter.defaultMessageLabelFontSize)
 /// this property is not nil, the label will use the attributed string to show the message public var attributedText: NSAttributedString? = nil